Centre for Emotional Health

 Strategic research priorities

-Mission: Scientific evaluation of the origins, consequences, management and prevention of anxiety and related emotional difficulties across the lifespan.
+Mission: Scientific evaluation of the understanding and management of anxiety and other emotional health difficulties across the lifespan.

 Vision: To build an emotionally healthy community through science and practice.